sinclairzx81/threadbox/readme.md

 ## Overview

 ThreadBox is a threading library for JavaScript that is built on top of NodeJS `worker_threads`.
-It is written to allow for compute heavy JavaScript and WASM to be trivially executed in remote workers.
-ThreadBox allows any JavaScript class to be run within a worker thread where the class itself is treated as an interface to the worker.
-ThreadBox manages communication between host and worker thread as well as providing clean worker disposal.
+It is written to allow for compute intensive JavaScript or WASM processes to be trivially executed in remote worker threads.
+ThreadBox approaches this by allowing any `class` to be moved and instanced in a remote worker thread.
+It provides to the caller an async interface of the `class` to allow the caller to invoke operations on the worker thread.

 ThreadBox uses a recursive pattern to spawn worker threads.
-ThreadBox will recursively call into the applications entry module (typically `app.js`) and instance a requested `@Thread()` class when spawning a worker.
+ThreadBox will recursively call into the applications entry module (typically `app.js`) and instance a requested `@Thread()` class when spawning a new worker.
 Because each new worker is spawned from the same entry module as the application, `class`, `function` and `const` definitions defined by the application are also available to each subsequent thread.
-This recursive approach allows for ergonomic same file threading without needing to split related worker logic into seperate `.js` files while still retaining the ability to naturally split classes and functions across multiple modules.
+This approach allows for ergonomic same file threading common to other languages supporting threads.

 ThreadBox was built as a research project and is primarily geared towards TypeScript development.
 It does however provide a non-decorator based fallback API for JavaScript users.
 This library is offered as is to anyone who may find it of use.